shreyamusini/power.outages-project/README.md

 ## UNIVARIATE ANALYSIS
-We saw the distribution of the CLIMATE.CATEGORY column of our data frame and how many of each category we have.
+We created a distribution of the CLIMATE.CATEGORY column of our data frame and how many of each category we have.

 <iframe
   src="assets/fig7.html"